CorySpitzer/Issue_Track2/README.md

 A basic issue tracker

 ## Installation Instructions
-These installation instructions worked on Ubuntu 20.04 on WSL and should work on any Ubuntu 20.04 installtion.
+These installation instructions worked on Ubuntu 20.04 on WSL and should work on any Ubuntu 20.04 installation.
 ### Run the following commands:
 1. `sudo apt install ruby-full`
  - Verify with: `ruby -v`